josephkb87/JuMatOct/README.md

+#   JuMatOct Repo,

-#   In This JuMatOct Repo, We cover the Basics oF Python with Matlab and Octave in Jupyter Notebooks.
+###  In This Repo,We cover the Basics of Python with Matlab and Octave in Jupyter Notebooks.

 ### Octave is a less heavy to learn and faster learning and coding curve), CLI and GUI interface that us similar to Matlab in function and usage.